5 ways to boost your energy in the office

 Keep your blood glucose levels steady

-As days can get hectic in the office, meal times can get shorter or fall away completely.
-Leading to un-healthy eating habits and skipped meals creating havoc on your blood glucose and energy levels.
+As days can get hectic in the office meal times can get shorter or fall away completely – leading to un-healthy eating habits and skipped meals – what can create havoc on your blood glucose and energy levels.

-Statistics suggest that as much as 75 per cent of the population is chronically dehydrated, meaning we aren’t consuming the proper amount of water to maintain optimal health.
+Statistics suggest that as much as 75 per cent of people are chronically dehydrated, meaning we aren’t consuming the proper amount of water to maintain optimal health.
 Why does that matter?
 Oddly enough, dehydration means much more than just a dry mouth.
 When you’re not properly hydrated, you may suffer various side effects including exhaustion, fatigue and headaches.

 So, when you’re feeling a little run-down, pour a glass of mineral water and drink at least 1.5 to 2lt plain water a day.

 Take a walk (or ride a bike, go for a run or just . . . move!)

 It’s not news that a daily workout is good for you.
 But in addition to the countless health benefits of exercise, (including improved heart health, greater cognitive function and a slimmer waistline), you may be surprised to learn that breaking a sweat is also a great way to increase your energy levels.